A Complete Indiana Dunes Park Guide for National Park Travelers

 Indiana Dunes National Park

 It should come as no surprise that a park that is known for its coastal sand dunes has amazing beaches, but I think a lot of people are surprised by just how big and beautiful the beaches at Indiana Dunes are when they first visit.
-Because the parks are located so close to the city of Chicago, I think many people don’t expect to see so much wild space set aside and don’t expect to see such pretty beaches.
+Because the parks are located so close to the city of Chicago, I think many people don’t expect to see so much wild space set aside, and don’t expect to see such pretty beaches.

 Believe me, they are beautiful beaches.
 If you would like to spend some time relaxing on one of the many stunning beaches, I have included a map of the most popular beaches in the parks for you to review below.